 Elections were, however, postponed by an act of Congress until December 2005 at which time indigenous socialist leader Evo Morales Aima (head of the Movimiento al Socialismo - Movement Toward Socialism - party), won the presidential elections, backed by his Aymara and Quechua followers.
 He is the first person of indigenous descent to hold the post of president in Bolivia.
 Morales promptly replaced many ministers and cabinet heads with his own followers.
 Morales has promised to exert more government control over the country’s resources, especially Bolivia’s oil and gas reserves.
 He and his vice-president, Alvaro Garcia Linera, were inaugurated into office on January 22, 2006.
 He is a firm opponent of the coca eradication programs.

-2006 – 2012: Closely advised by Fidel Castro, dictator of Cuba, and Hugo Chávez, president of Venezuela, Evo Morales nationalized the country’s energy industry once again, giving foreign investors six months to renegotiate their contracts with the Bolivian government or leave the country.
+2006 – 2013: Closely advised by Fidel Castro, dictator of Cuba, and Hugo Chávez, (the recently deceased president of Venezuela), Evo Morales nationalized the country’s energy industry once again, giving foreign investors six months to renegotiate their contracts with the Bolivian government or leave the country.
 In June elections were held to form a new assembly to re-write the Constitution.
 Morales claimed victory in this assembly and nominated many of his indigenous followers to head this revision.
 The constitution was to include a large-scale nationalization program for several industries, rumored to include the mining, telecommunications and transportation industries as well as a new land redistribution program, similar to that of the Agrarian Reform of 1952.

 The departments of the Media Luna continued to push for autonomy and in May and June 2008 held public referendums on the issue, in which over 80% of the population of each department voted in support of autonomy.
 President Morales then declared a national referendum on August 10, 2008 to vote upon his ousting (he wasn't) along with the prefects (governors, they weren't either) of 8 of Bolivia's 9 departments.
 The prefect of Chuquisaca (Sucre) was not included in this as she had only recently been elected.
 A majority of Bolivia's population does not believe changes in authorities is the solution in a country that is more divided by social, cultural and geographic lines now than ever before.